 Nostr Server

-https://usenostr.org/relay but as usual its a pile of crap.
-It says its “easy” but then you need to know a load of stuff beforehand, and of course, even rocket science is easy if you’ve already built a load of rockets. the config file it says to copy is on a server that doesn’t exist and search for a config shows that there are many different ones for many different purposes, the names of which mean nothing and have no explanations.
+https://usenostr.org/relay But as usual, it’s a pile of crap.
+It says its “easy” but then you need to know a load of stuff beforehand, and of course, even rocket science is easy if you’ve already built a load of rockets.
+The config file it says to copy is on a server that doesn’t exist and searching for a config shows that there are many different ones for many different purposes, the names of which mean nothing and have no explanations.
 I am so glad this is not “hard”.

 For Base setup